dward2/BME547/Assignments/TSHTestDataConversion/README.md

 * Appropriate functional modularity that will allow for appropriate unit tests
 * Unit testing exists for all functions that do any algorithmic work, excluding input/output routines.
-* Travis CI integration with all branches passing unit tests and PEP-8 style before merge
+* GitHub Actions CI integration with all branches passing unit tests and PEP-8 style before merge
 * Conforms to PEP-8 Style Guide
 * Docstrings exist for all functions
-* Appropriate use of virtual environments, including a `requirements.txt` or `environment.yml` file being present in your GitHub repository.
+* Appropriate use of virtual environments as demonstrated by a
+  `requirements.txt` and/or `environment.yml` file being present in your GitHub
+  repository.
 * Presence and content of README.md
-* Final submission is pushed to GitHub by deadline and is tagged appropriately.
+* Final submission is pushed to GitHub by the deadline and is tagged appropriately.

 ### Small Bonus
 * Sort the list of TSH values (low to high) before outputting them to the JSON